How to Set-Up a Home Server (Running from a USB Flash Drive)

 ServerName "www.fwiarda.com"

-ServerAlias "www.fwiarda.com"
+ServerAlias "fwiarda.com"

 DocumentRoot "/home/fwiarda/www"